sibelius-notes/sibelius-notes.github.io/README.md

 Also, if you really want to do math inside the markdown, you can "steal" the style sheet and use pandoc with extra options.
 I believe, at the end, you can achieve almost the same result with pandoc.
 But why doing so many LaTeX with markdown?
 Using LaTeX!

+After using some conversion, I found that the `generate-md` will break so many LaTeX commands, so does the jekyll markdown parser.
+One final note: if you really want to make this work, using pandoc, or just use pure LaTeX.
+Markdown is just for arts courses...

 # Starter kit for [Alembic](https://alembic.darn.es/)